B.A., Case Western Reserve University

 District of Columbia

-A recognized expert in the field of estates and trusts law, Nancy is the former author of Maryland Estate Planning and Probate Laws Annotated (2008-2014) and was the founder and editor for many years of the District of Columbia Estates, Trusts and Probate Law Digest.
-She is also a frequent speaker at professional and community programs on various estates and trusts topics.
+Nancy was the founder and original author of Maryland Estate Planning and Probate Laws Annotated (2008-2014), published by Thomson Reuters, and was the founder and editor for many years of the District of Columbia Estates, Trusts and Probate Law Digest, published by the District of Columbia Bar.

-Nancy is an active member of the American College of Trust and Estate Counsel (ACTEC), a highly selective national organization that brings together the top trusts and estates lawyers in the nation.
-In addition to being a former member of the Executive Committee of the Board of Regents of ACTEC, she is the former Chair of ACTEC’s State Laws Committee and the former State Chair for Maryland.
-Currently, Nancy serves on ACTEC’s Financial Management Committee, Sponsorship Advisory Committee, Long Range Planning Committee, Nominating Committee and State Laws Committee.
+Nancy was a pillar of the American College of Trust and Estate Counsel (ACTEC), a highly selective national organization that brings together the top trusts and estates lawyers in the nation.
+In addition to serving on the Executive Committee of the Board of Regents of ACTEC, she was a Chair of ACTEC’s State Laws Committee and State Chair for Maryland.
+At the time of her death, Nancy was serving on ACTEC’s Financial Management Committee, Sponsorship Advisory Committee, and State Laws Committee.

-Nancy works closely with her clients to plan their estates in a tax-efficient manner so as to provide maximum benefits to their beneficiaries.
-According to the Washingtonian, which named Nancy as one of the top 30 attorneys in the metropolitan area, she “has an uncanny ability to untangle confusing technical matters.
-Her understanding of the law and personalized approach have made her a trusted advisor for couples and families planning their estates.”
+According to the Washingtonian, which named Nancy as one of the top 30 attorneys in the metropolitan area, she had “an uncanny ability to untangle confusing technical matters.
+Her understanding of the law and personalized approach … made her a trusted advisor for couples and families planning their estates.”

 The American Taxpayer Relief Act of 2012 (the “Act”), which includes a variety of changes to the Internal Revenue Code, will affect most American taxpayers.
 In this article, we will address the key estate tax, gift tax and generation-skipping transfer (GST) tax elements of the legislation.